aliramazanov/shop-app-redux/README.md

 # Hobby Shop
+That web application is a replica of my another project <br/>
+I used plain Redux here to contain and manage the application state<br/>
-Created with React, React Router v6 and built with Vite. <br/>
+Created with React, Redux, React Router v6 and built with Vite. <br/>
 All images are from Unsplash and belong to rightful owners.  <br/>
 React Confetti added for extra fun  <br/>
 Styled with SASS <br/>
+P.S.
+I know it is not a best practive to use redux like that<br/>
 This React Application simulates an Online Shop Experience, where you can:
  - Discover products
  - Add them to Favourites